Cruising Q&A

 Do I need a US Passport or Visa?

 Passports.
-You now need a passport, passport ID card, or a government issued ID card and birth certificate for international travel (not including the USVI).
+You now need a passport, passport ID card, or a government issued ID card and birth certificate for international travel.

 Visas.
 Caribbean Ports allow cruise companies to acquire "blanket visas that cover all passengers on a ship.
 Other countries have strict laws and regulations regarding entry into the country for any purpose.
 Applying for a Visa is the sole responsibility of the traveler and not the cruise line.
 You must apply to the country directly and additional fees apply.